cas-e/axo-lang/README.md

 And it supports the basic types:

-* numbers, symbols, lists, booleans, and closures
+* numbers, symbols, lists, and booleans

 Some major missing features that may be a to-do someday: